amiel/amielmartin.com/source/_posts/2017-05-05-how-ember-data-loads-relationships-part-1.markdown

 `JSONAPI` allows for specifying that a [relationship should be loaded via a url](http://jsonapi.org/format/#document-resource-object-related-resource-links) specified by the server.

-Let's see how this works with our first example: Post #1.
+Let's see how this works with our first example blog post: Post #1.

 #### [Post #1 data](https://github.com/amiel/ember-data-relationships-examples/blob/part-1/app/adapters/post.js#L13-L25)